DrewPear309/ollama-talk/README.md

 - Streaming support for Ollama's API
 - Low-latency, resource-efficient operation
 - Ability to select a system voice for text-to-speech
-- Logging of chat conversations to a stylizedd HTML file
+- Logging of chat conversations to a styled HTML file

 ## Prerequisites